 Each term a provision map showing the provision of support currently available within the school is drawn up.
 Interventions are written up for any additional provision that takes place within the year group.
-These outline details of the provision that is currently taking place.
+These outline Cambian Scarborough School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is out aim that all students fulfil their potential details of the provision that is currently taking place.
 Teachers monitor the pupil's progress and make note of any improvements that can be made or whether the provision should or is necessary to continue.
 Children have personal targets they are working towards.
 These are written and reviewed termly (or more regularly if required) in collaboration with the pupils and the parents.
 Parents should expect to be informed of the targets set for their child.
 Targets are discussed with the child who is encouraged to participate in decision making, at an appropriate level about future options.
 Parents are also participate in decision making, at an appropriate level about future options.
 All staff who are regularly involved with your child in the School are to be aware of the child's targets.
 We aim for the targets set to be Targets to be S.M.A.R.T.E.R.